FREE delivery to all EXCLUSIVE BOOKS stores nationwide. FREE delivery to your door on all orders over R450. Excludes all international deliveries.

 A Rich and Unsettling Feast

-Yuzuki’s prose (via Polly Barton’s translation) simmers, especially when describing food, but can feel heavy and stretched in parts.
-Themes of fatphobia, loneliness, and misogyny are stark and repetitive, though intentionally so.
-The emotional payoff—Rika’s found family and evolution—felt deeply satisfying, even if the journey there demanded patience.
+Yuzuki’s prose, beautifully carried through Polly Barton’s translation, simmers with intensity, especially in its descriptions of food, though it can feel heavy and stretched at times.
+Themes of fatphobia, loneliness, and misogyny are stark and repetitive, but deliberately so.
+The emotional payoff, particularly Rika’s found family and personal evolution, felt deeply satisfying, even if the journey there required patience.

-Don’t expect edge-of-your-seat crime drama, but if you appreciate literary fiction with feminist bite and a side of beef stew, this is worth the read.
-Just maybe keep some butter on hand.
+This is not an edge‑of‑your‑seat crime drama, but if you enjoy literary fiction with feminist bite and a generous serving of beef stew, it is well worth the read.
+You may just want to keep some butter nearby.

 Thank you to Exclusive Books for the opportunity to read this book.